Go ahead. Ask us anything!

 Yes, the naming of a crater on the Moon is a permanent honour.
 It cannot be revoked or changed except under extreme circumstances; for example, if the honoree has committed crimes or other moral offenses that call into question their suitability to hold the honour.

 As we’ve mentioned previously, you cannot “buy” any crater – including Tycho.
-Primary named craters – as well as any major geographic feature on the Moon – received its designation through a process that respects and codifies historical place names on Luna.
+Primary craters – as well as other major geographic features on the Moon – received their designation through a process that respects and codifies historical place names on Luna.
 Those features will retain their designations under rules and regulations codified by the International Lunar Lands Administration.

 Absolutely … but we don’t provide transportation services at this time.
 If you have a wealthy friend in the space industry, they may be able to help you arrange a visit.